ribl/FBAnnotationClusteringSwift/README.md

 ```
 pod 'FBAnnotationClusteringSwift'
 ```
+and in class where do you need add this

 ```
 import FBAnnotationClusteringSwift
 ```
-in class where do you need

 ####Manually